Dade County Nursing Home District: Nursing Home OverviewSkip to content

 In Dade County Nursing Home District, 5.15% of Residents Rehospitalized

-This is the number of times residents are rehospitalized per 1,000 days of short-term patient care.
-There is usually a correlation between having fewer hospitalizations and the quality of rehabilitation services.
+This is a measure of the number of times residents are rehospitalized per thousand days of short-term patient care.
+Staying out of the hospital during rehabilitation is critical to restoring the physical well-being of patients.

 Short-term Care: Facilitates Functional Improvement